-All legal residents of the U.S.(citizens and foreign nationals) who are age 74 or younger at the time of application are eligible if they apply from a state listed below or;
+All legal residents of the U.S.(citizens and foreign nationals) who are age 74 or younger at the time of application are eligible;

-An employee of a U.S. company, whereby the company is domiciled in a state listed below and the company pays the insurance premium.
+An employee of a U.S. company, whereby the company is domiciled in the U.S. and the company pays the insurance premium.

 You must meet only one of the requirements below: